SUPRA: Superpixel Guided Loss for Improved Multi-modal Segmentation in Endoscopy: Proposed Approach

 \section{Proposed Approach}

 In order to alleviate the problem of domain shift in segmentation tasks for medical imaging, we propose a framework for a model to favor results that have specific visual properties more globally relevant to the lesions in our data.
-One characteristic that is present in both the images seen in polyps and BE is that the lesions tend to be mostly smooth shapes with few patches.
-With our method, we aim to encourage the model to produce similar results in both image modalities, using the same model weights without the need of retraining.
+We identify two qualities that make the use of SLIC superpixels relevant for BE lesions: first, BE heavily alters the color of the esophagus both under WLI and under NBI, suggesting color-based superpixels can provide useful information.
+Second, lesions in BE are relatively homogeneous, suggesting patch-based consistency is applicable.

-To achieve this goal, we made use of a superpixel approach based on the SLIC method for superpixel generation.
-We propose and test a loss function that penalizes any predictions that generate images that disagree with color differences present in the image.
+To achieve our goal of creating a model that is usable in separate modalities without retraining, we propose and test a loss function that penalizes any predictions that generate images that disagree with color differences present in the image.
+This is done by combining two metrics: Binary Cross-Entropy (BCE) which encourages accurate classification results (as commonly used for binary classification tasks), and a Superpixel Guided Loss, which penalizes the network for generating masks that are not consistent with a coarser superpixel segmentation (see fig. \ref{fig:summary}).
+To generate the superpixels used for our method, we make use of SLIC, an algorithm that uses color and space distances to generate groups of pixels.

 The SLIC superpixel generation algorithm works by using two main parameters \cite{achanta_slic_2012}.
 The first parameter is $k$, which is the number of superpixels to generate; this parameter enforces the generation of similarly sized regions with spacing $S=\sqrt{N/k}$, where $N$ is the number of pixels in the image.
-This value then controls the number of regions generated by SLIC.
 The second parameter of the algorithm is $m$, a constant used to calculate a distance measure used to determine which region a pixel belongs to,

 where $d_c$ is euclidean distance for each color space, and $d_s$ is the euclidean distance between pixels.
 A higher value of $m$ will encourage compactness, creating regions with a lower area-to-perimeter ratio and more regular shapes.
-When $m$ is lower, it produces more irregular superpixels that more strictly adhere to color boundaries.
+When $m$ is lower, it produces more irregular superpixels that more strictly adhere to areas that present a change in color.

+The loss function is constructed from two main elements as can be seen in fig. \ref{fig:summary}: The first is BCE (represented with a \textbf{B} in the fig. \ref{fig:summary}), which evaluates the correctness of the prediction (y') by comparing it to the ground truth (y).
+The second is a consistency measure identified as Superpixel Guided Loss (represented with a $\mathbf{C_m}$ in fig. \ref{fig:summary}).
+This measure determines whether the predicted mask produces results that are consistent with the superpixel segmentation generated by SLIC operating on the input frame (x).